Short holiday in Vienna with a toddler

 1. Tobias

-nice article with lots of insights about Vienna.
-I'm also going to Vienna in November - also with the same airline.
-I’m really excited about the “size” of the city.
+Great post with lots of insights about Vienna.
+I'm also going to Vienna in November – with the same airline.
+I'm really looking forward to experiencing the sheer size of the city.

 Best regards